PatilShreyas/compose-report-to-html/docs/use/using-gradle-plugin.md

 ## 💫 Sync the project

 Once plugin is applied, sync the project.
-After the project is synced, tasks for generating compose report will be generated for the variants and flavours used in the project.
+After the project is synced, tasks for generating compose report will be generated for the variants and flavors used in the project.

 !!! example